Start the Conversation

-Together, we are creating safe spaces where people can talk openly about their mental health, inspire hope, and promote mental wellness.
+In our schools, communities, and workplaces, you can help create safe spaces that encourage people to talk openly about their mental health, inspire hope, and promote mental wellness.

 Suicide is preventable.
 Reach out to those around you and start real, non-judgmental conversations about mental health and suicide.